CodeMaster7000/Ganesh-Chaturthi/README.md

 # Ganesh Chaturthi

-An HTML and CSS animation wishing all observers a Happy Ganesh Chaturthi!
+An HTML and CSS animation wishing all observers a Happy Ganesh Chaturthi.